 The last census in Saudi Arabia was conducted in 2016 and the population of the country then was measured to be 32.55 million.
 The next census is expected to be in the year 2020.

 The current population was estimated by considering the population growth rates in major cities as well as other factors influencing population, like birth, immigration and mortality rates.
-Several authentic sources like World Bank, United Nations, WorldoMeters.info, WorldPopulationReview.com and PopulationPyramid.net have estimated the the population of several countries including Saudi Arabia until 2050.
+Several authentic sources like World Bank, United Nations, WorldoMeters.info, WorldPopulationReview.com and PopulationPyramid.net have estimated the population of several countries including Saudi Arabia until 2050.

-Saudi Arabia’s Major Cities
+Saudi Arabia’s Major Cities (Data as of 2018)

 The cities of the Kingdom of Saudi Arabia (Saudi Arabia) are centers of industry and culture.
 The capital, Riyadh is the biggest city with a population of 4.21 million.
 Almost all the companies that operate within the Saudi borders are headquartered in Riyadh.
 Several large plastic and metal factories are located in and around the city.
 These factories along with government-owned petrol company Aramco’s Riyadh Refineries are the biggest sources of employment in the city.
 Situated at the center of the Arabian Peninsula, Riyadh is truly at the heart of the Arab world.